JunesiPhone/OobaChatBasic/README.md

 In app_oobaController.js you can set the model you chose.
 As well as play around with the model settings.

 This is meant to be bare.
 It's a simply chat window that can run the model externally from the pc it is ran on.
+I will most likely update the styling and add a couple settings.
+This is just a decent start for something bigger.
+Without all the massive bloat of things you don't care about.

 [Support on Patreon](https://patreon.com/junesiphone)